-Thank you to my supporters on Patreon for helping to make Uncovering Oklahoma possible, especially during this crazy time!
+Thank you to my supporters on Patreon for their continued support of making Uncovering Oklahoma possible!
 Supporters get awesome rewards, like early access to my episodes.
-Big thanks to superstar supporters: Lynn and Steve Keller-Kenton Family and Revolve Productions.
+Big thanks to my superstar supporters: Revolve Productions and the Keller-Kenton Family.
+Join today!

 Behind the Scenes Commentary

 This episode only featured myself and Jeff talking about history and ghost stories of Griffin and Sutton area of Norman.
 As described in the episode, we found ourselves a nice chunk of concrete to set up.
 The Sam narration about getting the date wrong was prompted by an error Jeff caught when reviewing the edited episode.
 Jeff also suggested adding a bit about describing the park to make it spookier.